flapjack/flapjack-diner/README.md

 <a name="update_checks">&nbsp;</a>
 ### update_checks

 Update data for one or more checks.
-(Check ids are composed by joining together the check's entity's name, the character ':' and the check's name.)

 ```ruby
 # update values for one checks